 Benefits of Using a Hard Yoga Board:

-- Hardboards are more rigid than inflatables, which can lead to a more relaxing and better feeling yoga session.
+Hard SUPs are more rigid than iSUPs, which can be more comfortable when it comes to a relaxing yoga session.

 Tips for Making the Most of Your Yoga Board

 Once you’ve unpacked and readied your board, it’s time to take it out on the water and put it to the test.
 If you’re a beginner paddler or new to the SUP yoga scene, this can be slightly overwhelming.
 Our best advice is to just paddle around and have fun.
 Jump up and down, try to walk from nose to tail, push your own and your new board’s limits to see what you and it can handle before falling in.
 Besides that, we’ve compiled a list of things we’ve learned along the way that will hopefully be helpful tips to help you make the most of your board.